sergiomor/draggable_mapper/README.md

 Markers can be configured to show different information:
 - Title only
 - Title with expandable description
-- Custom icon with tooltip description on hover
+- Custom icon with tooltip title on hover
 - Custom icon with expandable description

 ## Extending the Module